TouK/nussknacker-helm/src/README.md

 Security/RBAC
 -------------
-For flink mode Nussknacker doesn't have any special requirements, except for settings specific for dependencies.
+For the Flink engine, Nussknacker doesn't have any special requirements, except for settings specific for dependencies.

-For streaming-lite mode, Nussknacker Designer manages deployments and configMaps for each scenario.
+For the Lite engine, Nussknacker Designer manages deployments and configMaps for each scenario.
-Default service account, role and rolebinding will be created, if you want to use existing role, you can specify it with `rbac.useExistingRole`
+Default service account, role and rolebinding will be created, if you want to use existing role, you can specify it with `rbac.useExistingRole`, you can also skip role and binding creation with `rbac.create` set to `false`.

+You can check permissions needed by Nussknacker Designer to run the Lite engine [here](https://github.com/TouK/nussknacker-helm/blob/main/src/templates/role.yml).
+The set of permissions is quite broad, but they are needed to handle whole lifecycle of a scenario deployment.
+Because of this, we advise to run Nussknacker in separate Kubernetes namespace.

 Ingress
 -------